justinethier/husk-scheme/docs/Continuations.markdown

 # Continuations

 The original husk code was based on the code from the tutorial [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) by Jonathan Tang.
-Although that book is a great starting point for writing a Scheme, there are several fundamental features that are not included in their interpreter, such as continuations.
-This article provides a brief overview of Scheme continuations and walks through the husk code to show how we have implemented them.
+Although that book is a great starting point for writing a Scheme, their interpreter does not include many of features required by R<sup>5</sup>RS Scheme such as continuations.
+This article provides a brief overview of Scheme continuations and presents the corresponding husk code to show how they could be implemented.

-TODO:
-This article will be most helpful for anyone (beginner, intermediate) (with some scheme experience??) that would like to learn about continuations ... ?

-previous experience assumed - previous programming experience, some functional programming experience (or willingness to google if you come across a term you do not recognize), at least a skim of the john tang article

-Nothing covered below is a particularly difficult concept

-; the trouble - at least for me during development - was getting the "big picture" of how it all fits together.

-(TODO: Perhaps this article can be of some help to you as well!)
+This article is intended as a beginner article for continuations, although it will be most helpful to someone with some previous experience with Lisp and/or functional programming.
+It would also be helpful to at least skim through Jonathan Tang's book to get a basic understanding of the Haskell interpreter.

 ## Introduction
 Scheme is a minimalistic language that does not include many common control constructs such as return, try/catch, or even goto.
 Instead Scheme provides continuations - a powerful, general-purpose construct which may be used to build more specific control structures.
 The [R<sup>5</sup>RS specification](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.4) gives the following summary: